David Horvitz: R.U.in.ART Performance

 A New Art Commission at Frieze Los Angeles 2020

-Today Frieze announces the 2020 R.U.in.ART Performance, an interactive work entitled Air de LA by Los Angeles-based artist David Horvitz.
+The 2020 R.U.in.ART Performance is an interactive work entitled Air de LA by Los Angeles-based artist David Horvitz.
 Established in 2019 at the inaugural edition of Frieze Los Angeles, the R.U.in.ART Performance annually invites an artist to realize an immersive experience in the Ruinart Art Bar as part of the fair’s backlot program.

 Air de LA will pay homage to Marcel Duchamp’s 1919 work Air de Paris (50cc de Paris), a medicinal phial which the artist filled with Paris air as a gift for US-based patrons Walter and Louise Arensberg.